Eriophorum virginicum explained

 Distribution and habitat

 Eriophorum virginicum is native to eastern North America, from Newfoundland and Labrador in Canada to South Carolina in the United States (U.S.), ranging as far west as Minnesota.
-It was introduced in British Columbia in western Canada.
+It was introduced into British Columbia in western Canada, where it is confined to bog habitat in the Fraser Valley.
+It was also introduced into similar habitat in Skagit County, Washington.
 In the U.S., it is most common in New England and the Great Lakes region.
 It is the only species of Eriophorum in North America that occurs in the southeastern U.S., where it is least common.
+Disjunct populations occur throughout the southeastern states, with the southernmost population occurring in Taylor County, Georgia.

 Eriophorum virginicum is an obligate wetland (OBL) species.
 In New England, it prefers bogs, acidic fens, and wet meadows.